-Our Visual Arts courses range from Drawing for Absolute Beginners, Basic Collage, Drawing at The Metropolitan Museum, Portrait Drawing and Introduction to Water-Based Media to Collaborative Drawing and Watercolor and the Figure.
+Our Visual Arts courses range from Drawing for Absolute Beginners, Basic Collage, Introduction to Watercolors, Acrylic Painting, Portrait Drawing and Drawing the Figure with Charcoal to How to Make a Graphic Novel and Color Theory.

-Basic Collage provides non-experienced students with tools and techniques to approach and explore the medium.
-Students learn about the basic elements of art: color, value, line, shape, pattern and texture.
+Basic Collage provides non-experienced students with techniques to approach and explore the medium.
+Students learn about the basic elements of art.

-This workshop takes a lively approach to exploring the interrelationship between collage and painting.
-Students will employ the historically unstructured medium of collage as a means of sketching ideas in painting.
+This workshop explores the interrelationship between collage and painting.
+Students will employ the abstract medium of collage as a means of sketching ideas for painting.

 Never taken a drawing class before?
 Feel rusty or simply lack confidence?
 This course - our most popular offering - is designed for you.
 Beginning with a simple contour, you will use line to discover a variety of shapes, from the still life to the figure.

-This class is designed for the beginner who has never tackled the portrait, but has always wanted to learn how to get a lifelike drawing of the face and head.
-Students study facial proportions and anatomy in a supportive environment using a different model in each class as well as photographs.
+A course for the beginner who has never tackled the portrait, but has always wanted to learn how to get a lifelike drawing of the face and head.
+Students study facial proportions and anatomy in a supportive environment.

 Get the stories out of your head and onto paper!
 Graphic novelist and teacher, Barbara Slate, will guide students through the process she of creating characters for comics.